markwilkening21/markwilkening21.github.io/index.md

     <p style="font-size: 1.25rem; color: #666;">Tracking my project</p>
 </div>

+## Week 9 Update ::  March 10, 2025 - March 16, 2025

+This week I completed a module on Memory Monitoring, Usage and Configuring Swap.
+Because I've been interested in computing most of my life, I remember thinking there'd be a day when RAM and CPU would be so large and cheap that it would no longer be a prohibiting factor to any needed computing.
+Yet here we are, with 4K video streaming and live audio recording between 2 studios in different parts of the world.

+I learned about the tools *free, vmstat, and pmap*.
+This entails tuning the memory of a sub-system, and changing memory paramters to improve I/O performance.

+I also learned about using swap which takes advantage of Linux's virtual memory system.

+Next week I will complete modules on I/O Monitoring, Containers Overview, Linux Filesystems and The VFS.

 ## Week 8 Update ::  March 3, 2025 - March 9, 2025

 This week I started by completing a module on Git fundamentals.
 A lot of this was review and I've learned Git in 3308 and have used it for many classes here at UCB.
 I did learn about tags,